Compiling BASIC Program Files

 }

-• No need to set "catalog" if you don't want to catalog programs
+- You do not need to set "catalog" if you don't want to catalog programs.

 {